davidtavarez/davidtavarez.github.io/_posts/2019-03-22-implementing-elliptic-curve-diffie-hellman-c-sharp.md

 byte[] aliceKey = alice.DeriveKeyMaterial(bob.PublicKey);
 ```

-After running this code, aliceKey and bobKey are both 32 bytes long and match each other.
+After running this code, *aliceKey* and *bobKey* are both 32 bytes long and match each other.
 Now, Alice could use this as a symmetric key:

 ```c#
 AesCryptoServiceProvider aes = new AesCryptoServiceProvider();
 aes.Key = aliceKey;
 ```

-Easy! right? right! the problem here is that **ECDiffieHellmanCng** is not avaiable (yet) on `mono` either on `linux` or `macos`, look here [https://github.com/mono/mono/issues/9037](https://github.com/mono/mono/issues/9037) and here: [https://github.com/mono/mono/issues/9463](https://github.com/mono/mono/issues/9463).
+Easy! right? right! the problem here is that **ECDiffieHellmanCng** is not available (yet) on `mono` either on `linux` or `macos`, look here [https://github.com/mono/mono/issues/9037](https://github.com/mono/mono/issues/9037) and here: [https://github.com/mono/mono/issues/9463](https://github.com/mono/mono/issues/9463).

 So...
 What can we do?